megahomyak/megahomyak/README.md

 ### Hi there 👋

-I'm a 16-year-old programmer from Russia, trying to learn and do cool stuff against all odds.
+I am a programmer from Russia, trying to learn and do cool stuff against all odds.

 My stack:
 * Python